harrisonchiu/FMC-ND/README.md

 `m = m_{init} - m_{fuelburnt}`

 where `g_{altitude}` was calculated as above and `m_{fuelburnt}` was from the data given and `m_{i}` was the initial mass as described in **Data Settings**

+#### Current Model/Criteria to Choose
+Current model is *rev4 6th Order*\
+See excel worksheet for equation `polynomial surface`\
+Criteria
+- Must have decent fit (seen visually)
+- Low errors
+- Low max/avg magnitudal residual (cannot have model estimating ROC poorly at any point based on training data)